Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Businesses licensed here benefit from 100% foreign ownership, full repatriation of profits and capital, exemption from corporate and personal income taxes (subject to applicable UAE corporate tax rules for qualifying income), and access to a streamlined business setup process.

 The relevant activity for this business falls under Activity Code 4759.92, classified within the Trading category.
-The licence type is a Trading Licence, which permits the holder to import, export, distribute, and re-export cookers and cook stoves, including gas cookers, electric cookers, induction hobs, commercial range stoves, and related cooking appliances.
+The license type is a Trading License, which permits the holder to import, export, distribute, and re-export cookers and cook stoves, including gas cookers, electric cookers, induction hobs, commercial range stoves, and related cooking appliances.

-This licence does not cover manufacturing or repair services.
-Traders wishing to offer installation or maintenance services would need to add the appropriate service activity to their licence portfolio.
+This license does not cover manufacturing or repair services.
+Traders wishing to offer installation or maintenance services would need to add the appropriate service activity to their license portfolio.

 Setup Costs and Steps